 I Clicked the Send Button, Now What?

 Email Marketer’s, do you wonder how your email actually finds its way to the right customer’s inbox?
 Once you hit the Send Button the flow of your email is out of your control.

 Email Delivery Steps

 - Message Creation: Email marketing messages normally start with design.
 The basic steps: 1.
 Content is added.
 2. The message is tested.
-3. Once you are satisfied with the message in its creative form, is sent, taking a path that leads it directly to an email server.
+3. Once you are satisfied with the message in its creative form hit the send button. it will take a path that leads it directly to an email server.
 However, before that happens the message is properly formatted for internet transmission with a standard protocol called SMTP (“Simple Mail Transfer Protocol:)

-2. Next, the sender’s server, technically called the “Mail Transfer Agent” or MTA, searches the @domain.com portion of the recipients’ email address to determine the destination mail server.
-This server is called the MX server (“Mail Exchanger”); it delivers the message.
+2. Next, the sender’s server, technically called the “Mail Transfer Agent” or MTA, searches the @domain.com portion of the recipients’ email address to determine the destination mail server called the MX server (“Mail Exchanger”); it delivers the message.

 3. The recipient’s email retrieves (downloads the message) using POP, “Post Office Protocol”,

 After message creation, in step one above, an email message goes through other routes which can determine its deliverability.
 The hosting provider’s software should validate the sender as someone who has permission to mail out from the list.
 If the senders’ email address is confirmed as an approved sender, the email moves to the next step.
 If the email address is found to be blocked, then the journey of your email ends here.

 Once the server has confirmed that you are an approved sender, the recipient’s server then checks the sender’s settings for DKIM, DMARC, SPF, and MX.
 This “conversation” between the servers (sender and recipient) allows the servers to determine if the email is coming from a trusted source.
-If the server’s settings are misconfigured or if the senders IP has been blacklisted due to complaints your email will be stuck here and will not reach its destination.
+When the server’s settings are misconfigured or the senders IP has been blacklisted due to complaints, your email will be stuck here and will not reach its destination.